 If you are a temporary worker you can contact our site staff team with your availability at email@example.com .

-You can contact our management team on firstname.lastname@example.org or find our direct contact details listed below.
+And you can find our direct contact details listed below.

 For our latest opportunities please click the Current Vacancies button below.

 The candidates' we represent vary from Junior to senior level.
 We understand that everyone’s career goal is unique.
 By listening to your requirements, we are able to narrow down a list of interesting options and employers.
 Our marketing-leading software enables us to create an online profile for you including pictures, video and supporting documents.
 This combined with our experienced team better represents you as a candidate to maximise your chance of success.
 We are always open to offer impartial advice to any potential candidate whether you are seeking a new role or not.
 Our expansive network has always been our biggest strength, and it continues to grow daily.
 Interested in joining us?
 Contact us here.

 We offer a number of bespoke solutions from retained searches through to contingent recruitment.
 Our unique platform provides a seamless and efficient way for us to connect you with the right talent.
 Via a single online portal, you are able to post vacancies, review shortlisted candidates and feedback to your assigned recruiter.
 Depending on your needs, we will outline the expected service levels for your hiring process.
 All of the candidates we introduce are interviewed and referenced, giving you confidence in our shortlist.
 We only take on a limited number of openings, which in turn means we can dedicate more time to your vacancy.
 Would like to know more?
 Contact us here?